-Nothing is more synonymous with trash TV—or early reality TV—than the syndicated The Jerry Springer Show.
-Former mayor of Cincinnati Springer has taped almost 4000 episodes over the course of 26 seasons, and featured more than 35,000 guests.
+Trash TV will never be the same: NBC Universal just announced that after more than a quarter-century on the air, The Jerry Springer Show has been canceled.
+Springer, the former mayor of Cincinnati, has taped more than 4000 episodes over the course of 27 seasons, and featured more than 35,000 guests.
 Because the format allowed for crass topics and guests who weren’t afraid to throw chairs at each other, in the late 1990s the show’s ratings topped Oprah Winfrey’s.
 Over the years, guests have accused the producers of staging and encouraging the fights for ratings.
 Still, it’s been popular enough to remain on the air since September 30, 1991.
-Here are 12 final thoughts about the controversial talk show, which is celebrating its 25th anniversary this year.
+Here are 12 final thoughts about the controversial talk show.

 1. THE FIRST SEASON TAPED IN CINCINNATI.

 Before he stepped in front of the cameras, Springer’s main gig was in politics.
 He (unsuccessfully) ran for Congress in 1970, but was elected to Cincinnati’s city council a year later.
 In 1977, he served as the city’s mayor for one year and made a run for governor in 1982, but was derailed by a sex scandal.

 In September 1991, Cincinnati NBC affiliate WLWT needed to replace The Phil Donahue Show, so they tapped Springer to host his own politically-focused daytime talk show, The Jerry Springer Show.
 At the same time, he was also appearing as a nighttime co-anchor on WLWT.
 In 1992, Springer moved The Jerry Springer Show to Chicago; he flew back and forth between Cincy and Chicago every day so that he could continue hosting his nightly broadcast.
 But in 1993 he resigned from Channel 5, after the ratings slid.